I use many different resources on my healthy living journey.

 Another great resource (surprisingly) is Pinterest.
 I have found so many exercises and healthy recipes as well as inspirational and motivating quotes from this site.

-UPDATE: I am no longer using MyFitnessPal as I am no longer counting calories.
 A fantastic weight loss helper is MyFitnessPal.
 This website has an amazing app for your phone that counts your calories, both input (food) and output (exercises), including a bar code scanner, personal recipe creator, progress reports, reminders, and more.
 Even better?
 The app is free.

 UPDATE: I no longer use the calorie monitor watch.
 After I understood my BMR and got a good read on my average calories burned (resting and active), My Fitness Pal is accurate and I no longer need to wear the watch.
-I use the Perfect Fitness Calorie Monitor.
-This is a simple monitor that calculates the calories you burn throughout the day.
+The Perfect Fitness Calorie Monitor is a simple monitor that calculates the calories you burn throughout the day.
 Your body burns calories on its own (without exercise) as a natural process (your BMR number).
 The Perfect Fitness Calorie Monitor uses an algorithm based on the information you input into the monitor to display your calories burned naturally, and tracks the calories you burn through exercise (3D accelerometer).
 Also, it has the ability to enter your caloric goals, pedometer, displays the time, and has a 7-day memory.
 It isn’t fancy, but it works great to keep me on track.
 Where can you get this nice tool?
 WalMart, Amazon.
 Except to pay? $30.